llm-authorship/survey/README.md

 We would like to thank the researchers and practitioners whose work has contributed to this survey.
 This repository aims to serve as a centralized resource for the community interested in authorship attribution in the era of LLMs. -->

 ---

-For more information, please refer to the full survey paper [here](link-to-paper).

 ## Contact
 For any questions or inquiries, please contact [bhuang15@hawk.iit.edu](mailto:bhuang15@hawk.iit.edu).